Argentina gets set for debt talks by calling U.S. judge biased

 "A lot of officials in the United States say its judicial branch is independent," Argentine cabinet chief Jorge Capitanich said.
 "But it is not independent of the vulture funds because its decisions show clear partiality."

-The legal fight stems from Argentina's 2002 default on about $100 billion (58.27 billion pounds) in bonds.
+The legal fight stems from Argentina's 2002 default on about $100 billion in bonds.
 The financial crisis thrust millions of middle-class Argentines into poverty.
 The economy snapped back from 2003 to 2008 before being weighed down by high inflation and heavy-handed trade and currency controls.

 More than 92 percent of the country's investors agreed to receive less than 30 cents on the dollar in bond restructurings carried out in 2005 and 2010.